Complex vs convex Morse functions and geodesic open books: Convex Morse functions on the bundle of hyperplanes

 We restrict our attention to the case $n=1$, namely we take $M$ to be a closed and oriented surface $\S$.
 Suppose that~$f: \S \to \R$ is an ordered Morse function and~$X$ is a gradient-like vector field for $f$ on~$\S$ (see Figure~\ref{F:DivideConvexe} for an example).
 The vector field $X$ lifts to a vector field~$\widehat X$ on~$V(\S)$, which is gradient-like for the modified lift~$f_\xi:V(\S)\to\R$.
 As observed by Massot \cite{m}, the $\xi$-convex Morse function $f_\xi : V(\S) \to \R$ defined by Equation~\eqref{eq: fxi} is {\em ordered} provided that $f: \S \to \mathbb{R}$ is an {\em ordered} Morse function\footnote{Massot \cite{m} uses a self-indexed Morse function $f$, but the conclusion holds true if self-indexed is replaced by ordered.
 Here we assume that $f$ is ordered and $f^{-1}(0)$ includes all index $1$ critical points.}.
 In particular the singularities of~$f$ lift to quadruples of singularities of~$f_\xi$ in~$V(\S)$, as for example, we depicted on the left in Figure~\ref{F:CriticalPoint} for an index~$1$ singularity that lifts to two index~$1$ and two index ~$2$ singularities.

 Now one can apply Theorem~\ref{thm: gir} to find an open book, which we call a \emph{Giroux} open book, that supports the canonical contact structure $\xi$ on $V(\S)$ using the $\xi$-convex ordered Morse function $f_\xi : V(\S) \to \R$.
 On the right in Figure~\ref{F:CriticalPoint}, we depicted the characteristic surface~$C_{\widehat X}$ (yellow) and the regular level~$f_\xi^{-1}(0)$ (green) around the fiber of a double point of the divide.
-They intersect along the link consisting of the cooriented lines based at~$P$ and tangent to~$\xi$.
+They intersect along the link consisting of the cooriented lines based at~$P$ and tangent to~$X$.
+We provide some more details of Giroux open book in the proof of Lemma~\ref{lem: bin}.

 Suppose that $P$ is an admissible divide on $\S$ and let $f: \S \to \R$ be an ordered Morse function adapted to $P$.
 Recall that~$c(P)$ is the number of circles in~$P$ and~$v(P)$ is the number of double points of~$P$.
 By our assumption, $v(P)$ is equal to the number of index~$1$ critical points of $f$.